 The body needs vitamin D to absorb calcium.
 Without enough vitamin D, one can’t form enough of the hormone calcitriol (known as the “active vitamin D”).
 This in turn leads to insufficient calcium absorption from the diet.
 In this situation, the body must take calcium from its stores in the skeleton, which weakens existing bone and prevents the formation of strong, new bone.

-You can get vitamin D in three ways: through the skin, from the diet, and from supplements.
+You can get vitamin D in three ways: through the skin from sunlight, from the diet, and from supplements.
 Experts recommend a daily intake of 600 IU (International Units) of vitamin D up to age 70.
 Men and women over age 70 should increase their uptake to 800 IU daily, which also can be obtained from supplements or vitamin D-rich foods such as egg yolks, saltwater fish, liver, and fortified milk.
 The Institute of Medicine recommends no more than 4,000 IU per day for adults.
 However, sometimes doctors prescribe higher doses for people who are deficient in vitamin D.

 Remember, a balanced diet rich in calcium and vitamin D is only one part of an osteoporosis prevention or treatment program.
 Like exercise, getting enough calcium is a strategy that helps strengthen bones at any age.
 But these strategies may not be enough to stop bone loss caused by lifestyle, medications, or menopause.
 Your doctor can determine the need for an osteoporosis medication in addition to diet and exercise.

 The National Institutes of Health Osteoporosis and Related Bone Diseases ~ National Resource Center acknowledges the assistance of the National Osteoporosis Foundation in the preparation of this publication.